thecandlestick/silverbullet/website/Grade dot sh.md

 See the syllabus for more details.

 ### How to get this code?
-Find the blue botton that says "clone", on the home page of this repository.
+Find the blue button that says "clone", on the home page of this repository.
 If you have an ssh key set up:
  `git clone git@... `
 If you don't have an ssh set up, or know what that is: